ScanMountGoat/ssbh_editor/README.md

 - Preview stage rendering and lighting data
 - Settings to adjust UI scaling for better readability
 - Improved spacing and consistency for UI
-- Support for cube maps and 3D textures in Nutexb viewer and thumbnails
 - Support for model.nuanmb and applying animations to specific folders

 ## Getting Started